itprojects/InboxPager/README.md

 4. Ignore recipient keys.

-5. Click "START", that produces the pgp/mime.
+5. Click "START"; that produces the pgp/mime.

-6. Click "READY", that returns you to the sending activity.
+6. Click "READY"; that returns you to the sending activity.

 7. Press "SEND".

-Some email clients may complain of a "bad signature", i.e. Thunderbird with Enigmail.
+Some email clients may complain of a "bad signature" (i.e. Thunderbird with Enigmail).
 Manually checking the signature against the firts pgp/mime part with "gpg --verify signature.asc message.txt" is one solution.

 ## Encrypt Message

 Encrypting a message, or signing and encrypting a message.
-This option is for those that desire more privacy for their content, for example commercial organizations.
+This option is for those that desire more privacy for their content (for example: commercial organizations).
 Messages produced with this option will be encrypted, and they can optionally be signed.
 [Extra: If one wishes to be able to decrypt their own messages for posterity, use the option to add the signing key to the recipients.
-Can include attachments.
+Can include attachments.]

-1. Click the padlock icon, this starts the pgp implementation.
+1. Click the padlock icon; this starts the pgp implementation.

 2. Choose "Encrypt" or "Sing and encrypt" from spinner.